willtobyte/carimbo/DOCUMENTATION.md

 end

 function scene.on_loop()
+  -- Every loop.
 end

 function scene.on_text(text)
+  -- On text input.
 end

 function scene.on_keypress(code)
+  -- On key press.

   -- Set an action for the play of the object. pool.object.action = "play" end

 function scene.on_motion(x, y)
+  -- On mouse motion.
 end

 function scene.on_leave()
+  -- On scene leave.

   -- No need to stop any sound effects manually.
   -- SceneManager will handle stopping all sounds before the transition.